-Both parents and teens alike often find the idea of teenagers travelling abroad daunting and sometimes even scary!
+Both parents and teens alike often find the idea of teenagers traveling abroad daunting and sometimes even scary!
 It’s easy to let these fears hold us back and prevent us from seeing all of the awesome ways that overseas teen travel can transform teens into amazing young people.
 These reasons for teens to travel abroad are learned by everyone in their own individual way, providing teens of all ages with invaluable experiences that will last a lifetime.

-Learn how to save and budget money
+1. Learn how to save and budget money

 This is such a basic principle of life that everyone starts to learn from a young age, but nothing shows true deferred gratification like saving up all school year for an epic trip throughout Europe that you can proudly say that you paid for partially or even all on your own.
 And once on that trip, it feels even better to be able to budget your money accordingly so that you can enjoy the little things like gelato on a hot day in Rome or bring back lavender soaps from France for your mom at the end of your trip.

-Ability to make an itinerary
+2. Ability to make an itinerary

 Whether you are joining an existing itinerary or planning your own from scratch, nothing is ever completely set in stone.
-Everyone will learn this when travelling abroad.
+Everyone will learn this when traveling abroad.
 No exceptions!
 Itineraries are just as alive as the places that you will visit and this will reflect upon your travels no matter where you venture next.
 Maybe you are planning an epic trip to Thailand or joining up with other teen travelers in Peru, but no matter where you go, embrace the power to make and change your itinerary so that you can have the best experience possible.

 Just when you think that you have planned the perfect budget and the itinerary of champions…BOOM!
 Everything might not stay so perfect…and that’s okay!
 International travel wouldn’t be complete without the occasional bump in the road.
-Dealing with problems like pouring rain when the forecast predicted sun for your bike tour through Amsterdam or your sandal breaking as you descend the Acropolis (good thing we told you about the Poet Sandal Maker!) will make you a savvy problem solver as you work through your predicaments proactively and positively rather than allowing them to spoil your trip.
+Dealing with problems like pouring rain when the forecast predicted sun for your bike tour through Amsterdam or your sandal breaking as you descend the Acropolis (good thing we told you about the Poet Sandal Maker!) will make you a savvy problem-solver as you work through your predicaments proactively and positively rather than allowing them to spoil your trip.

-Become an independent and responsible young person
+4. Become an independent and responsible young person

 When you’re overseas with family and friends, it’s super easy to follow their lead and let others take care of things like tickets, transportation, meals, itineraries, etc. The list goes on and on.
-Travelling on your own or with a group without the familiarity of people from home means that you need to take more responsibility of your own actions, as well as look out for those who are with you.
+Traveling on your own or with a group without the familiarity of people from home means that you need to take more responsibility of your own actions, as well as look out for those who are with you.
 This means that you need to show up prepared, make the effort to participate, and be accountable throughout the trip.

-Break stereotypes and experience new cultures
+5. Break stereotypes and experience new cultures